jare166/FEM-Cpp-Building-Blocks/README.md

 Implementation
 ------------
-[Demo scripts][Demo_LINK] are included that show how to construct matrices and display.
+[Demo scripts][Demo_LINK] are included that show how to construct matrices and display to the terminal.
 The syntax is simple, and is designed to be MATLAB-like where possible.
 >Basic Assignment to Matrices

 ```c++